 ततः परं ब्रह्मपरं बृहन्तं यथानिकायं सर्वभूतेषु गूढम्।विश्वस्यैकं परिवेष्टितारमीशं तं ज्ञात्वाऽमृता भवन्ति॥3.7

-Both Puráńas and Itihasa concur with Rudra and his relation with Mrityu and PunarMrityu in the event where Rśi Sukracharya seeks Śiva and achieves Mritasanjeevini which can bring back the dead.
-Again, in the event of Rśi Markandeya when the lord of death, Yama released his pasha (rope) to take the life of Markandeya, Śiva’s kick (Devi’s Kick as She is the left leg of Maheshwara) kills Yama.
-In this way, Śiva becomes the Mrityu to the Lord of death itself.
-Let’s go to Mahabharatam Sauptika Parva, in which Yudhishthira (Dharmaraj), in despair for losing his children and many others to Drona’s son Ashwathama questions Śrī Kṛṣṇa (Vasudeva), for which He replies:
+Before going to the Upaniṣhads let us try Puráńas and Itihasa, and see if they concur with Rudra and his relation with Mrityu and PunarMrityu (recurring death).
+Rśi Sukracharya seeks Śiva and achieves Mritasanjeevini, meaning the mantra that can bring back the dead to life.
+Again, in another event, the Lord of Death – Yama – throws his pasha (rope) to take the life of Rśi Markandeya, but Śiva kicks Yama on his chest and kills him.
+In this way, Śiva becomes the Mrityu/death to the Lord of Death himself.
+Adi Shankara uses this example to say that it was Devi who actually kicked Lord Yama, because the left half of Maheswara is Devi.
+Let us go to Mahabharatam Sauptika Parva, in which Yudhishthira (Dharmaraj), in despair for losing his children and many others to Drona’s son Ashwathama, questions Śrī Kṛṣṇa (Vasudeva), to which He replies:

 Similarly, Śrī Adi Śankaracharya said: